SHRIMP & CRAB BUREAU

 DERELICT CRAB TRAP REMOVAL PROGRAM

-The Mississippi Derelict Crab Trap Removal Program has removed over 21,600 derelict crab traps from Mississippi’s waters since its inception in 1999.
+MDMR staff periodically coordinates derelict crab trap cleanups to allow the general public to be involved in these efforts.
+The Mississippi Derelict Crab Trap Removal Program has removed over 21,900 derelict crab traps from Mississippi’s waters since its inception in 1999.

 Prevent ghost fishing